 The Rumble Museum at Cheney is a unique partnership between an educational charity and a school.
 The Iris Project, a charity which promotes learning about the ancient world, is working with Cheney School to grow a museum within a school.
-We are working within the Arts Council Museum Accreditation Scheme.
+We have been awarded full Museum Accreditation by the Arts Council Museum Accreditation Scheme.

 The Museum is named after Jamie Rumble, a young man who devoted his life to improving the lives of young people.